r0r0sec/AudioDeviceChanger/README.md

 # AudioDeviceChanger

 A PowerShell script with a CMD wrapper to easily switch between audio devices on Windows, utilizing `nircmd.exe`.
-Perfect for use with keyboard macros, hotkeys, or devices like a Stream Deck.
+Perfect for use with keyboard macro keys, or devices like a Stream Deck.

 ## Features